v-dav/train-booking-API/README.md

 Simple interface to search for trains, view available seats, and make bookings
 1. React.js
 2. fetchAPI
-2. Vanilla JS
 3. Vite.js
 4. Bootstrap CSS
 5. Deployed on Render separately

-## Key Features:
-1. Search and book for trains
-2. View train schedules and available seats
-4. User registration and login with email password and Google OAuth
-5. Admin dashboard (CRUD operations on all entities and search all)
-6. User dashboard (book trains and manage bookings and search bookings)

 ## Technical Aspects to Highlight:
 1. RESTful API design